androidessence/androidessence.com/_posts/2020-04-27-room-relationship-recap.md

 # Recap

-Now you have everything in your toolbox to understand how to structure complex data within a SQLite databsae using room.
+Now you have everything in your toolbox to understand how to structure complex data within a SQLite database using room.
 We know the use cases for each time of relationship, how to enforce them at a database level, and how to query each one.
 If you have any questions, or want to learn more about the Room library, please let me know in the comments below!
 You can also reach out to me on [Twitter](https://twitter.com/AdamMc331).

+If you'd like to learn more about database organization as a concept, you can read my series on Effective Database Design at [dev.to](https://dev.to/adammc331/how-to-properly-design-a-database-part-1-2h6f).